-Pecorino di Pienza Rosso Italian sheep Milk Cheese
+Pecorino di Pienza Rosso (Italian Pasteurized Sheep's Milk Cheese)

 To keep this perishable product at its best, expedited shipping is required